thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Chapters/Chapter05.md

 ---
-title: "Chapter 5"
+title: Chapter 05
-author: "Luke Schierer"
+author: Luke Schierer
-tableOfContents: false
+collection: Nephilim
+layout: fanfiction

 ---

 At first the changes were subtle, and because Harry and Dudley were in